roswell85/WIKI_CRAWLER/README.md

 # WIKI_CRAWLER
-A Wikipedia crawler that takes in a wikipedia link and extracts paragraph texts from the link\n and the hyperlinks within the mentioned link
+A Wikipedia crawler that takes in a wikipedia link and extracts paragraph texts from the link\n and the hyperlinks within the mentioned link.
-Author : Ali Shawky
+Author : Ali Shawky.
-download wikicrawler.py and its requirements.txt
+download wikicrawler.py and its requirements.txt .
 import wikicrawler
 create a crawler object using the constructor
 >>> crawler = wikicrawler.WIKI_CRAWLER()